AlvinCJin/DeepFit/README.md

-# DeepNLP
+# DeepFit
-Natural Language Understanding by Deep Learning
+Matching candidates and employers on skillset and culture profile by using Natural Language Processing, and Deep Learning technologies.